andywar65/pymbake/README.md

 Link standard block allows you to link different pages on a click.
 The `Tree` attribute lets you select among parent, previous, next and first child page.
 If target has an equirectangular image (see backend paragraph) it will appear in the link.

 Curvedimage standard block is an open cylinder where you can project panoramic images.

+Animation standard block animates the blocks that have same insertion point in CAD file.
+Refer to [A-Frame Animation Component Documentation](https://aframe.io/docs/0.8.0/core/animations.html) for further details on animation attributes.

 ### BIM standard blocks